 Blood Lead Resources:

 All children and adolescents should be evaluated for their risk of exposure to TB.
-High-risk children include:
+High-risk children include those in the following groups:

 Developmental and social-emotional or mental health screenings are a C&TC screening component.
 To receive additional reimbursement for a developmental and social-emotional or mental health screening, use a standardized screening instrument.

-Refer to Developmental and Social-Emotional Screening of Young Children (0-6 years of age) in Minnesota for instruments the Minnesota Interagency Developmental Screening Task Force recommends, including a list of All Instruments at a Glance.
+Refer to Developmental and Social-Emotional Screening of Young Children (0-5 years of age) in Minnesota for information about screening, recommendations and resources.
+Refer to the instruments the Minnesota Interagency Developmental Screening Task Force recommends in the Recommended Instruments section of this website.
+The website also has information about some well-known instruments that the Task Force does not currently recommend.

-Refer to the Mental Health Screening (6-21 years) FACT Sheet for a list of instruments the DHS Childrens Mental Health Division and MDH recommend.
+Refer to the Mental Health Screening (6-21 years) FACT Sheet for a list of instruments the DHS Childrens Mental Health Division and MDH recommend (mental health screening is provided for children ages 6-21, instead of social-emotional screening).

 For more information on developmental and social-emotional or mental health screening and recommended instruments, refer to the DHS Childrens Mental Health Division Screening web page and the Social-Emotional Screening (0-5 years) FACT Sheet developed by MDH and DHS.